-For this purpose, you can design a compost bin with four short or tall legs.
+For this purpose, you can design a compost bin with four little legs.
 Some people hook wheels underneath the box, which also works.
 Or we can use some bricks, rocks or coconut shells to nudge underneath the base.

 These holes are for air & the excess liquid to drain out.
 This liquid works great as a fertilizer and an attractant to attract other pregnant BSF female to the bin.
-So keep about a mason jar of this stuff for your next colony.
+So keep about a mason jar of the liquid for your next colony.
 Some people drill a lower hole so the liquid flow down there.
-You can hook a water-dispensing spout to collect the liquid.
+You can hook a valve there to collect the liquid.

-For the bottom layer, we'd want something that drains well & create good ventilation.
-From these purposes, we can begin searching for the suitable materials.
+For the bottom layer, we'd want something that drains well & creates good ventilation.

-At the bottom, you can lay some mesh or coco fiber carpet & put some gravel on so water can flow out easily.
-The mesh piece or coco fiber carpet makes it easy to grab the whole thing & pull it up if we need to do some maintenance here and there.
+For these purposes, at the bottom, you can lay some mesh or coco fiber carpet & put some gravel on so water can flow out easily.
+The mesh piece or coco fiber carpet makes it easy to grab the whole layer & pull it up if we need to do some maintenance here and there afterwards.

 Coconut shells, sawdust, wood chips or sand also work.
 Straw may not be ideal because it takes up quite a bigger volume than the other materials.

 On top of that, we can add some mulch.
 Pine mulch is okay for this.
 A weed barrier helps separate the bigger pieces from the smaller pieces for easier cleaning.

 Now on top of that bottom layer, we can dump the foods in.
 These are whatever we have left in the kitchen or take-home foods from the eateries.

 When you're starting your bin, it's good to make the foods a bit more moist.
 This prevents them from drying out & hardening up.
 We'll put in a little bit of food first just enough for the BSF larvae & to keep the mold and houseflies away.